kuv2707/PacMan-JS/README.md

 * Used the BEM notation in html class names
 * Used SCSS to make CSS more managable
 * Used the MVC architecture in the backend
+* Audio is played when the pacman kills a ghost, is killed by one, etc.

 <br>